caffeinery/coffea-docs/source/user.rst

 Checks if the passed object is a valid user object.

+.. coffeafunction:: isMe(user)

+              :param object user: The user object you want to check.

+Checks if the passed object is the same user object as the client.

 .. coffeafunction:: whois(target, network, fn)

               :param object target: The ``channel`` or ``user`` object to send this message to.